murthy1811/gangas_biryani/README.md

 - Delivery tracking system

-- Sizes for the dishes can be added and price change can be inbuilt.
+- Sizes for the dishes can be added and price change can be built.
 Due to time constraint, Sizes code has been written but not added to the site.

 ## Technologies Used